 Then it’s time to select the most tasteful variation of the color to add into the space.

 Depending on the shade you choose to bring in, hues of Red are often associated with energy, joy, warmth, and sophistication.
 Lighter shades of red have been known to promote energy and passion, while darker shades instill a sense of sophistication.
+If you are looking for curtains, the shades and blinds offered at Affordable Blinds were awesome.

 With that being said, red is considered the most powerful color, and it is often not well received in bedrooms, or rooms where calm and relaxation are desired.
 Living rooms can be a great area to add corals and burnt orange hues with accent pillows, or other home decor accessories.
 Maroons and pure reds are better suited for a dining room, bringing about a sense of warmth and richness when paired with rustic naturally dark toned dining room furnishings.